Pranav718/Learning_SwiftUI/Day 19/challenge_solution.md

 4. A picker asking the user to select the output unit.
 5. Showing user the value asked in the output unit.

+Now that we know what things are required in our app, we can move forward to write some code.